 To be ready for school your child needs to:

-• be able to listen to instructions
+• be able to listen to and follow simple instructions

 • understand new words and sentences